ingthorb/sportSocial-frontend/README.md

 Using React version 16.10, redux and axios in Visual Studio Code

-The backend for the API data is https://sport-social.herokuapp.com/
+The backend for the API data is https://github.com/ingthorb/sportSocial-backend

 Will be possible to find events, groups based on countries or cities.

-Will be deployed with Heroku
 ## Staging Environment
 Everything that is pushed to branch develop will be deployed to the staging environment. http://staging.sportsocial.is/